cometbft/cometbft/docs/references/architecture/adr-118-mempool-lanes.md

 - `MaxTxsBytes`, the maximum total number of bytes of the mempool, and
 - `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool.

+However, we still need to enforce limits on each lane's capacity.
+Without such limits, a low-priority lane could end up occupying all the mempool space.
+Since we want to avoid introducing new configuration options unless absolutely necessary, we propose two simple approaches for partitioning the mempool space.

+1. Proportionally to lane priorities: This approach could lead to underutilization of the mempool if there are significant discrepancies between priority values, as it would allocate space unevenly.
+2. Evenly across all lanes: Assuming high-priority transactions are smaller in size than low-priority transactions, this approach would still allow for more high-priority transactions to fit in the mempool compared to lower-priority ones.

+For the MVP we have chosen the second approach.
+Note that the maximum lane capacities apply both to the number of transactions and the size in bytes.

 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.
 Remember that, if `PrepareProposal`'s app logic can ever add a new transaction, it becomes _always_ mandatory to recheck remaining transactions in the mempool, so there is no point in disabling `Recheck` per lane.